The Ballinglen Arts Foundation

 Selected works on paper from the Earthview Series are presently represented by the OTOMYS Gallery in Melbourne, Australia

-91st Annual International Competition at the Print Center, Philadelphia, PA
+Levinthal selected as Finalist for the 91st Annual International Competition at the Print Center

 Jurors from The Metropolitan Museum of Art, New York: Kelly Baum, Cynthia Hazen Polsky and Leon Polsky Curator of Contemporary Art; and Jennifer Farrell, Associate Curator, Drawings and Prints selected the following 12 finalists and 54 semifinalists from the 400 applicants.